daos-stack/daos/NewDocs/DAOS Docker.md

 ### 2. Build From Remote Github Repo
 In this step, we create a CentOS 8 image and fetches the latest DAOS version from [GitHub/daos-stack](https://github.com/daos-stack/daos/tree/master/utils/docker), builds it, and install it in the image.

+> Note: This can easily take 15+ minutes

 `docker build https://github.com/daos-stack/daos.git#release/1.2 -f utils/docker/Dockerfile.centos.8 -t daos`

 ## Docker Setup
 Once the image has been created, a container will need to be started to run the DAOS service.

-### Setting Hugepages (Work in Progress)
+### Setting Hugepages (optional)
 At this stage, depending on how hugepages are configured on your host system, you may get errors when the `docker run` command is issued.
-So for this demonstration, we will be configuring 50% (3276 pages) of the available memory into 2mb hugepages, prior to issuing the `docker run` command:
+So for this demonstration, we will be configuring 50% (3276 pages) of the available memory into 2MB hugepages, before issuing the `docker run` command:

 We set the hugepages by using the following commands: